 Time of Use Plan

-SCE also offers a Time of Use plan (aka TOU-D-T) where the rates are based on the time of day and day of week.
+SCE also offers a Time of Use plan (aka TOU-D-T) where the rates are based on the time of day, day of week and seasons.
 Peak rates occur week days from noon to 6pm while off-peak rates include week days 6pm to noon, weekends, and holidays.
 Summer rates start on June 1 and winter starts October 1.
 The off-peak rates are lower than the Domestic ET tier 1 rates, but the peak rates are similar to the Domestic tier 3 rates.

 Based on my calculations of both a good and bad solar day, I benefited from going with the Time of Use (TOU-E-T rate).
-On days I generated a lot of extra power, my credits were much higher and on days where I used more power than I generated, I paid less.
+On days I generated a lot of extra power, my credits were much higher and even on days where I used more power than I generated, I paid less.
 I encourage users to run the numbers in a spreadsheet to convince themselves of any potential saving.
-We'll see how much better or worse the TOU-D-T plan is now that I have switched over, but I suspect I will see a benefit.
+We'll see how much better or worse the TOU-D-T plan is now that I have switched over, but based on the SCE website data, I already see a benefit.
 Currently, under this plan I have used more power than I have generated, yet I show a credit due to the amount of power generated during on-peak hours.
 Need more convincing before you switch?